Hammarn/1MB335/Lab7.md

 ```
 iqtree -s ALIGNMENT -o OUTGROUP -m MODEL -pre OUTPUT_PREFIX -bb 1000
 ```
-Now run IQ-TREE in your interactive session with the CytB data, and set your model to *-m MFP*. *MFP* stands for ModelFinder Plus, and algorithm that automatically considers a list of substitution models and estimate which is the one that fits our data better. *-bb 1000* means that we want our algorith to use [bootstraping](
+Now run IQ-TREE in your interactive session with the CytB data, and set your model to *-m MFP*. *MFP* stands for ModelFinder Plus, and algorithm that automatically considers a list of substitution models and estimate which is the one that fits our data better. *-bb 1000* means that we want our algorith to use [bootstraping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)). **Once the alignment of the whole mitochondrial dataset is done, run IQ-TREE on that dataset via *sbatch*.** Be carefull to not over-write your files.

+All the questions bellow refer only to the CytB output.

+### Question 1: Which files do IQ-TREE output?
+Explain briefly what each of them is.

+Now lets look at the *.iqtree* file.

+### Question 2: Which model did ModelFinder chose?
+From all the criteria calculated by this software, which was used to determine the best-fitting model?

+### Question 3: Briefly explain the best-fitting model.

+### Question 4: Now look at both your Maximum Likelihood tree and Consensus Tree.
+Are they the same?
+If not, where do they differ?

+### Question 5: In both trees you can see a number at the base of each branch.
+That is the number of iterations that supported that branching during bootstraping.
+Which is your least supported branch?
+What does that mean to your question?

+# REPORT

+Submit a file with the answers to all the questions and the *.iqtree* file for the CytB run.

+---

+This is the end of the lab, make sure to delete any files that you no longer need - you can copy it somewhere else if you want to keep it.
+This goes for both the Unix computers and Uppmax.